White House Family Theater: History

-The White House Family Theater was located in the East Wing of the White House.
+Prior to the 1942 construction of the theater, early film viewings occurred in the main building as the facility lacked a dedicated theater.
 The first film screened in the White House was The Birth of a Nation in 1915.
-Early film viewings occurred in the main building as the facility lacked a dedicated theater.

 Originally a cloakroom known as the "Hat Box", the White House Family Theater was converted into a dedicated movie theater in 1942 on the orders of Franklin Roosevelt.

 Traditionally, American studios have made their films available to the White House on request, either directly or through the Motion Picture Association of America.
 Landing a screening in the White House Family Theater was considered a valuable marketing tool by studios.

 In the 1980s, the motion picture industry financed renovation of the facility, which added terraced seating and other amenities.
 During the presidency of George W. Bush the facility was redecorated in "movie palace red".

 In addition to its use in screening films, the theater was used by presidents to rehearse speeches.

 In late October 2025, the theater, along with the rest of the East Wing, was demolished for the construction of a new East Wing to house the White House State Ballroom.
 However, a source familiar with the matter revealed to the Hollywood Reporter that "the movie theater will be modernized and renovated with the rest of the East Wing."